 2017 - current

 For my doctoral dissertation, I'm researching about gender diversity for increasing competitiveness of forest sector industry.
-This project is 3-stage study utilizing interviews with (1) female executives, (2) female college student leaders, and (3) women's network leaders.
+This project is 3-stage study utilizing interviews with (1) women executives, (2) women college student leaders, and (3) women administrative network leaders.

 April 9, 2019